The History of Insurance Board

 In 1979 a local church trustee and entrepreneur in northern California felt that churches could improve insurance costs and improve services by forming group policies.
 The money saved by the churches could be put toward mission opportunities.

-By 1981, a group insurance program was established in northern California.
+By 1981, a group church insurance program was established in northern California.
 Within a year, six western conferences had joined.
 Insurance Board now is governed by the 38 UCC conferences.
 We serve churches and related ministries in all 50 states by providing church property insurance and church liability insurance as well as coverages that protect the governing bodies within the denominations we serve and their related ministries.

 How We Grew